-1. Install the ViewDS server on the host on which Access Presence will be running (see Installing the ViewDS server).
+Install the ViewDS server on the host on which Access Presence will be running (see Installing ViewDS components on Windows or Installing the ViewDS server on Solaris or Linux).

-The installation of the ViewDS server includes Access Presence, by default.
+NOTE: The installation of the ViewDS server includes Access Presence by default.

-You do not need a licence key for the Access Presence host.
+NOTE: You do not need a licence key for the Access Presence host.